frasermolyneux-archive/XI.CommonTypes/README.md

 # XI.CommonTypes

-Contains common types/contracts for the XI services
+Contains common types/contracts for the XI services along with related extensions.